MAKING GAMES SINCE 2008

 XBOX ONE, PlayStation 4, PSVita, PC

 Dungeon Punks is an old-school arcade beat-em-up and new-school RPG.
 As the combat designer on the project, I designed and scripted characters movesets and environmental interaction on dozens and dozens of entities, and came up with their theming and variation.
 This was a great experience in balancing mechanical interactions with core game loops.
 You can watch a talk about some of the tech that went into making this game over on Twitch.
 I also take full credit for the funky direction of this trailer.

 ShadowTale was a free-to-play web-based MMORPG on which I did QA and implemented content.
 Sadly, the game isn’t playable anymore, but we had a small but obsessive fanbase back in the day, and there are plenty of videos of the game in action on YouTube.

 Sunset Noir is a mystery detective game with a black and white graphic novel aesthetic.
 In it players inspect the environment to search for clues in a 3D environment, and interrogate suspects via a 2D visual novel style conversation system.
 As the project lead and engineer on the project, it was an opportunity to work with shaders and Unity’s UI system, as well as learning how to wrangle with the 80 Days developers' Ink narrative engine.

 AR Card Warriors

-In September of 2018 Google and IndieCade invited select developers to join an ARCore Game Jam in Los Angeles.
-The theme was “playing together”, and I came up with AR Card Warriors, a multiplayer digital board game RPG that used ARCore’s Augmented Images capability to scan playing cards as pieces on a virtual game board!
+In September of 2018 Google and IndieCade hosted the Play TogethAR Game Jam in Los Angeles.
+The theme was “playing together”, and I came up with AR Card Warriors, a multiplayer digital board game RPG that used ARCore’s Augmented Images capability to scan playing cards as pieces on a virtual game board.